Monday, 25 July 2022

 Target

 This kind of process can be repeated anywhere now - in any public space or private gallery showing my work or that of any other feminist artist.
 Activists have even succeeded in getting feminist artists removed from commercial selling sites such as Shopify, Etsy and even Stripe - one of the most common payment systems.
 As my earlier post on this subject shows, this is not the first time it has happened to me.
 I have become a target now - probably since 2019 although my cancelling history goes back to 2010.
 Even someone at Cardiff School of Art raised questions about my coming as a guest to the 2022 degree show - enough to require a meeting and an over-ruling by the Dean.
-My recent talk at Tate Modern has also had repercussions.
+My recent talk at Tate Modern has also had repercussions and I had a planned exhibition cancelled at Burgh House in Hampstead.

 Moving on and a Call for Action

 This is not an easy environment to work in.
-Also, I need, above all to find what really did happen.
+Now I know what did happen, that is clearer still.
 The artworld as a whole cannot move forward from this impasse without proper conversations, still less a small discipline like ceramics.
 The fear, anxiety, the look-the-other-way silence and, above all, the studied ignorance has to end.
 This is where ostracisation starts - with silence, then exclusion.
 The Forstater Judgement sets out, clearly and unequivocally, that both Gender Critical beliefs and Gender Ideology are 'worthy of respect in a democratic society.'
 BOTH of them.
 Not just one.
 Art worldists need to get a grip on this.

 Art galleries and museums must learn to live within the law and democratic norms.
 The current situation, in which the artworld resembles a de facto state within a state, with its own laws and customs, is intolerable and cannot continue.
 Curators, gallerists and Museum staff must learn to work with differences of opinion and learn to deal with conflicting opinions, including those that some may find uncomfortable or offensive.